balaji-kp/aws-notes/ec2-notes.md

 We recommend that you launch the number of instances that you need in the placement group in a single launch request and that you use the same instance type for all instances in the placement group.

+If the root device for your instance is an Amazon EBS volume, you can easily resize your instance by changing its instance type.
+• If the root device for your instance is an instance store volume, you must migrate to a new instance.

+Spot Instances
+If you have flexibility on when your application will run, you can bid on unused Amazon EC2 compute capacity, called Spot Instances, and lower your costs significantly.
+Set by Amazon EC2 based on the last fulfilled bid price, the Spot Price for these instances fluctuates periodically depending on the supply of and demand for Spot Instance capacity.
+To use Spot Instances, you place a Spot Instance request (your bid) specifying the maximum price you are willing to pay per hour per instance.
+If the maximum price of your bid is greater than the current Spot Price, your request is fulfilled and your instances run until you terminate them or the Spot Price increases above your maximum price.Your instance can also be terminated when your bid price equals the market price, even when there is no increase in the market price.
+This can happen when demand for capacity rises, or when supply fluctuates.

+auto scalling group with spot instance